-Cartesia (Voice AI) (Ultra-low latency voice AI for real-time conversations and applications.) and OpenAI releases new voice models for more natural live conversations (OpenAI says its new voice mode can speak and listen at the same time, a key ability for live translation.) are two of the most-used Voice & Audio AI tools in our directory.
+Cartesia (Voice AI) (Ultra-low latency voice AI for real-time conversations and applications.) and OpenAI releases new voice models for more natural live conversations (Real-time voice model that speaks and listens simultaneously for live conversations.) are two of the most-used Voice & Audio AI tools in our directory.
 This breakdown compares their pricing, free tier, API access, popularity, and verified ratings side by side so you can shortlist the right fit.

 Cartesia (Voice AI) and OpenAI releases new voice models for more natural live conversations both appear in Voice & Audio.
 Cartesia (Voice AI) focuses on Customer service chatbots and voice assistants.
 OpenAI releases new voice models for more natural live conversations focuses on Developers building real-time voice assistant applications.